deleteman/vatican/readme.md

 + Added name attribute to @endpoint annotation
 + Added ability to set pre-processors on specific endpoints by name
-+ *TODO* Added model generator working with MongoDB
++ Added model generator working with MongoDB
-+ *TODO* Auto generate handlers method's code based on their name
++ Auto generate handlers method's code based on their name
 + New generate syntax, allowing to specify attributes, types and http methods
 + Added index.js and package.json generator